carlosdemoura/arduino/paresito/README.md

 * The receiving board converts the luminosity into binary values and then into letters.

 Therefore, we established communication between two boards that aren't physically connected.
 Check photos [here](https://drive.google.com/drive/folders/1UWfe9D1-1VTWlmJ9CAKZj_37Qc9fnizx?usp=sharing).

+Very special thanks to Alessandra Máximo and [PRODABEL-PBH](https://prefeitura.pbh.gov.br/prodabel/inclusaodigital) for the Introduction to Robotics course I took.